chenrui-wei/chenrui-wei.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-My name is Chenrui Wei (魏陈锐).
-I am currently a research engineer at the Beijing Institute for General Artificial Intelligence (BIGAI).
-My research primarily focuses on AI4MATH and complex planning.
-Prior to joining BIGAI, I earned my M.S. degree in Applied Mathematics from University of Chinese Academy of Sciences (UCAS) and my B.S. degree in Mathematics from University of Science and Technology of China (USTC).

-Driven by real-world industrial challenges, my passion for artificial intelligence was ignited.
-I am dedicated to advancing the field and striving towards the goal of achieving human-level intelligence. **Currently, I am seeking collaborators for active reasoning and theorem proving projects**, as well as a PhD position in this field.
-If you're interested in collaborating, please feel free to reach out.
+I’m Chenrui Wei (魏陈锐), a research engineer at ByteDance specializing in automated reasoning and AI for theorem proving.
+My passion for artificial intelligence was sparked by real-world industrial challenges.
+I am committed to advancing the field and working toward the long-term goal of human-level or even superintelligence.

 ## Publications
 1. **Wei Li and Chen-Rui Wei**, "On the Partial Differential Lüroth’s Theorem." *Journal of Algebra*. [https://doi.org/10.1016/j.jalgebra.2023.03.036](https://doi.org/10.1016/j.jalgebra.2023.03.036).
 (Authors listed in alphabetical order by last name)